 As the world’s largest supplier of rechargeable batteries, it comes as no surprise that BYD (Build Your Dream) also manufactures its own electric cars.

-From a cost perspective, the BYD e6 Electric is currently the most affordable electric car you can buy in Singapore today at $118,888.
+From a cost perspective, at $149,000, the BYD e6 Electric is currently one of the most affordable electric cars you can buy in Singapore.
 The latest BYD e6 Electric model is considered a crossover car with a boot space of 580l.
 The e6 is also equipped with a 71.7 kWh battery and a reported range of 522km.
-According to BYD, its power consumption is 17.1kWh/100km.
+According to BYD, its power consumption is 17.2kWh/100km.

 One interesting thing to note is that BYD also provides its own charging stations, with a total of 122 currently in Singapore.
 These charging stations are equipped with an AC charging adapter of 40kw, which means it will charge your car from 0-100% in about two hours.